Tom-Tee/mad-events/README.md

 ![UI - Creation Menu](docs/creation_menu.png)

 4 - You can create an event with `CREATE EVENT melbourne_tech_meetup`, please note that the event must be in snake_case if it more than two words.
-Feel free to see what happens when you get the formatting wrong!

 ![UI - Create Event](docs/create_event.png)

 5 - You can create a speaker with `CREATE SPEAKER John`, please note that the speaker must be in snake_case if it more than two words.
-Feel free to see what happens when you get the formatting wrong!

 ![UI - Create Event](docs/create_speaker.png)

 6 - You can create a talk with the correct formatting `CREATE TALK melbourne_tech_meetup 'working with arrays' 7:30am 8:00am John`.
-Please note that the talk name must have apostrophe around them and the speaker and event must already be created.
+Please note that the talk name must have apostrophe around with them no special characters and the speaker and event must already be created.
 You can also use 15:00 or 3pm time.
 Feel free to get one of these wrong when creating the string.
 Have a look what happens!

 ![UI - Create Talk](docs/create_talk.png)